DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

 ## Helm Chart

-Update the ConfigMap template of the Helm Chart (`helm/<REPO_NAME>/templates/config-map.yaml`) to include the environment variables for the message queue host and every queue you have:
+Update the ConfigMap template of the Helm Chart  to(`helm/<REPO_NAME>/templates/config-map.yaml`) include the environment variables for the message queue host and every queue you have:

 ```
 MESSAGE_QUEUE_HOST: {{ quote .Values.container.messageQueueHost }}